 (l to r) Pediatric nurse practitioner Michelle L. Ceo; pediatric surgeon Dr. Helen Hsieh; pediatric surgeon Dr. Charles V. Coren; pediatric surgeon Dr. Christopher S. Muratore, chief of pediatric surgery; pediatric surgeon Dr. Erica R. Gross; and pediatric surgeon Dr. Richard J. Scriven (not pictured is pediatric nurse practitioner Joanne M. Camarda).
 (Click on photo to enlarge.)

-The Division of Pediatric Surgery — founded in 1982 by Dr. Cedric J. Priebe Jr. — comprises our clinical faculty of board-certified pediatric surgeons and their support staff dedicated to our mission of excellence in the care of pediatric patients who require surgery; the education of medical students and surgical residents in the art of pediatric surgery; the performance of basic and clinical research aimed at advancing pediatric surgery; and community service, such as programs on pediatric trauma and injury prevention.
+The Division of Pediatric Surgery — founded in 1982 by Dr. Cedric J. Priebe Jr. — comprises our clinical faculty of fellowship-trained pediatric surgeons and their support staff dedicated to our mission of excellence in the care of pediatric patients who require surgery; the education of medical students and surgical residents in the art of pediatric surgery; the performance of basic and clinical research aimed at advancing pediatric surgery; and community service, such as programs on pediatric trauma and injury prevention.